 When it comes to big game saltwater spinning reels, you simply can’t beat the Shimano Stella.
-This legendary reel is Shimano’s top of the line model, making it the Rolls-Royse of their impressive line-up.
-It’s suitable to both vertical jigging and popping plugs, and can even be used for bottom fishing.
+This legendary reel is Shimano’s top of the line model, making it the Rolls-Royce of their impressive line-up.
+It’s suitable for both vertical jigging and popping plugs, and can even be used for bottom fishing.

-The entire reel is sealed off from water with 12 triple-lipped sealing gaskets placed in critical locations throughout the rigid aluminum body.
-This protects it from the harshest saltwater spray, and offers the closest thing to a perfect seal against water intrusion.
+The entire reel is sealed off from the water with 12 triple-lipped sealing gaskets placed in critical locations throughout the rigid aluminum body.
+This protects it from the harshest saltwater spray and offers the closest thing to a perfect seal against water intrusion.